Skip to content

 Labels

-A-naked Area: #[naked], prologue and epilogue-free, functions, https://git.io/vAzzS B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
+A-naked Area: `#[naked]`, prologue and epilogue-free, functions, https://git.io/vAzzS B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
 F-naked_functions `#![feature(naked_functions)]` finished-final-comment-period The final comment period is finished for this PR / Issue.
 S-tracking-ready-to-stabilize Status: This is ready to stabilize; it may need a stabilization report and a PR T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Projects